samullen/samullen.github.io/_posts/articles/2016-10-31-finding-the-next-occurrence-with-sql.markdown

-+++
+---
+title: "Finding the \"Next Occurrence\" with SQL"
+author: "Samuel Mullen"
-title = "Finding the \"Next Occurrence\" with SQL" author = "Samuel Mullen" description = "Given a start date, an interval, and a frequency, how can you easily determine if a date is the next occurrence?" date = "2016-10-31T17:46:49-05:00" tags = [ "sql", "dates", "databases", "postgres"]
+description: "Given a start date, an interval, and a frequency, how can you easily determine if a date is the next occurrence?"
-+++
+date: "2016-10-31T17:46:49-05:00"
+tags: [ "sql", "dates", "databases", "postgres"]
+---

 ## The Problem